University of Otago

 Vestibular and auditory systems; Vestibular dysfunction and tinnitus; Effects of vestibular damage on the hippocampus; effects of cannabis on the brain; and applications of statistics to pharmacology.
 The effects of vestibular and auditory damage on the brainstem vestibular and cochlear nuclei, and other areas of the CNS such as the cerebellum and medial temporal lobe.

-Prof Warren Tate
+Emeritus Prof Warren Tate

 Understanding protein synthesis and, in particular, decoding and recoding mechanisms on the ribosome at stop signals; molecular mechanisms of mammalian memory and how they are impaired in human neurological diseases, particularly Alzheimer’s.

-Dr Joanna Williams
+Assoc Prof Joanna Williams

 Understanding the molecular steps involved in memory formation, maintenance of memories and identifying how these are perturbed in disease.
 Expertise in modern molecular biological, bioinformatics and proteomic techniques focused on the regulation of key glutamate receptors and how gene expression is altered in response to memory events.

-Dr Yiwen Zheng
+Assoc Prof Yiwen Zheng

 Understanding the underlying mechanisms of tinnitus and developing target-specific therapies through drugs and brain stimulation techniques.
 Expertise in a range of biochemical, electrophysiological and behavioural approaches.